Maflex24/GentlemanParseDice-DiscordBot/README.md

 public static char CommandPrefix { get; } = '!';
 ```

 - `5` is how many rolls you want to do.
 Here is 5 rolls.
-You can skip this parameter, then you will roll one time
+You can skip this parameter, then you will roll one time.
 Bot has limit to roll maximum 30 times in one command, for performance security reason
 - `d` or `k` is separator, you need to use one of them to run command correctly
 - `10` is your dice maximum value, it's not fixed-defined, you can use some strange value, like `3` or `1000` if you want
-- `-2` and `+5` are's yours penalties and bonuses.
+- `-2` and `+5` are yours penalties and bonuses.
 It's summming together, so at this case is `+3`.
 If your character has some bonuses, and penalties, you don't need to calculate it, bot will do it for you

 ### Replies